 DBT in its standard form is a very structured and comprehensive treatment program that involves several elements including individual therapy, group skills training, and access to skills coaching.
 While I do not have the capability to offer a standard DBT program at this time, I do provide individual therapy that is heavily informed by DBT principles, where you can learn the same skills that you would learn in a DBT skills group on an individual basis.
 I currently run DBT-informed skills training groups in my private practice.

-In addition to course-based learning, my practical experience with DBT includes observation and facilitation of DBT skills training groups in both hospital and private practice settings, as well as taking a lead role in the development of DBT-based treatment programming and a DBT therapy milieu within the Forensic Psychiatric Rehabilitation program at Alberta Hospital Edmonton (2012-2018).
+In addition to formal training and course-based learning, my practical experience with DBT includes facilitation of DBT skills training groups in hospital and private practice settings, as well as having taken a lead role in the development of DBT-based treatment programming and a DBT therapy milieu within the Forensic Psychiatric Rehabilitation program at Alberta Hospital Edmonton (2012-2018).

 CPT is a structured therapy approach for the treatment of post-traumatic stress disorder (PTSD).
 It is designed to help clients understand the nature of their PTSD symptoms and the impact that traumatic events can have on their lives and functioning.
 In CPT, we discuss how thoughts, feelings, and behaviours are all interconnected and learn ways to challenge the maladaptive beliefs that might be keeping you stuck in the trauma.
 Once these "stuck points" have been identified and challenged, we will work on developing new, more adaptive ways of thinking instead.
 In CPT, you are encouraged to experience the emotions associated with traumatic experiences that you may have been avoiding (avoidance is another factor that often contributes 'stuckness').